 fly.toml file for the deployment settings.
 That's all done with one command

-flyctl apps create command will prompt you for an application name.
+flyctl init command will prompt you for an application name.
 We recommend you go for an auto-generated name, you can enter one but it may be rejected because it matches an already existing app.
 Then you'll be asked what organization you want the app created under.
 Organizations are a way of sharing apps between Fly users, so for now, as we aren't sharing this, select your personal organization (the one with your name).
 Once you've done that the

 fly.toml file will be created.